Nepal Law Campus

 Nepal Law Campus (Nepali: नेपाल ल क्याम्पस), originally called Nepal Law College, is the oldest college under the Faculty of Law of Tribhuvan University - the oldest and largest university of Nepal.
 Nepal Law Campus was established in 1954 by three professors of Tri-Chandra College under the leadership of Prof. Ram Raj Pant, who also served as its founding Principal.
 Two others instrumental in the establishment were Prof. Ratna Bahadur Bista and Prof. Ashutosh Ganguli.
 Initially, the College operated under the affiliation of Patna University of India.
 Before shifting to its present location at Exhibition Road in Kathmandu, the College operated as evening school at Durbar High School in Rani Pokhari, Kathmandu.

 The College initially taught law courses based on Patna University syllabus.
 In its early days, the students were trained primarily on Indian and Common law.
 After the establishment of the Tribhuvan University, Nepal Law College took the lead from early on to set up legal educational framework in Nepal and worked with Patna University to introduce courses on the National Code of 1910 B.S. for its law degree.

 When Tribhuvan University was established in Nepal, the Institute of Law was founded within the University.
 Later the Institute of Law was converted into the Faculty of Law.
 Nepal Law Campus presently is a constituent college under the Faculty of Law, Tribhuvan University.

-As a constituent campus of the Tribhuvan University and as the oldest institution imparting legal education in Nepal, the campus has made great contributions in advancing legal education.
-The campus has proud history of graduates who have provided highest leadership for judiciary and other mechanism within the country and abroad.